-Physicians may now prescribe a medication, 'Zavesca,' for treatment of NPC; however, the medication still needs to be cleared by the U.S. FDA before it can be marketed specifically for that use.
-Patient advocates say that insurers are hesitant to pay for the medication for people with NPC without U.S. FDA approval.
-The FDA commonly follows panel recommendations when deciding whether or not to approve medications.
+Physicians may now prescribe a medication, 'Zavesca,' for the treatment of NPC; however, the medication still needs to be cleared by the U.S. FDA before it can be marketed specifically for that use.
+Patient advocates say insurers are hesitant to pay for the medication for people with NPC without U.S. FDA approval.
+The FDA follows panel recommendations when deciding whether or not to approve medications.
 A decision regarding Zavesca is due by March tenth.

-There is an advisory committee that is made up of both clinical and medical experts who will recommend to the FDA that Zavesca be approved for use in relation to Niemann-Pick disease Type C. The committee reviewed data related to the medication, and has heard testimony and statements from doctors, scientists, and families affected by NPC in a review on January 12th.
+There is an advisory committee made up of clinical and medical experts who will recommend to the FDA that Zavesca be approved for use in relation to Niemann-Pick disease Type C. The committee reviewed data related to the medication and heard testimony and statements from doctors, scientists, and families affected by NPC in a review on January 12th.
 Should the FDA approve the use of Zavesca for the treatment of NPC, it will be a historic step because it would be the first authorized treatment for the symptoms of the disease in America.